Valiyaibeji/LITA_Class_Documention/README.md

   2. Analysis
   3. Data Visualization
 - SQL - Strutured Query Languague for Quering of Data
-- GitHub for portfolio Building
+- Power BI - Power Business Intelligent
+  1. Data visualisation
+  2. Creating reports

-### Data Cleaning and Preparations
+### Data Cleaning and Preparation
 ---

-In the initial phase of the Data Cleaning and preparation , we performed the following action;
+In the initial phase of the Data Cleaning and preparation , we performed the following task;
 1. Data loading and Inspection
 2. Handling missing variable
 3. Data cleaning and formatting